 Step 5 – Add the collage to your design.

 All fabrics are printed digitally, and when we create printed Georgette fabric, UK made, here in our London based studio, it is no different.
 There are multiple methods that we use to do this based on whether the material is natural or synthetic.
-These methods include pigment printing and dye sublimation, both of which will print your personalised design in full colour to your chosen fabric.
+These methods include our classic method of pigment printing and reactive dye sublimation, both of which will print your personalised design in full colour to your chosen fabric.
 Natural materials are pigment printed, which is where the coloured dyes are applied directly to the fabric, in a localised way, building the design up.
 Synthetic materials use our two-step dye sublimation printing.
 We first print your custom design onto transfer paper, which is then bonded with heat directly to your fabric.
 Due to the print process, large areas of solid colour may show minor blemishes or discolouration.
 This is to be expected and we would advise avoiding large solid blocks of colour if possible.